-The Health Science Degree addresses the core requirements of both academic and professional health-related fields and provides a solid foundation on which students may build a successful career.
-The Health Science Degree provides students with a pathway for pursuing professional health-related career opportunities.
-The Health Science Degree also serves as a first step in the advancement toward pursuing an academic pathway such as a Nursing concentration or a four-year degree.
-By providing direction and exposure to health sciences, the Health Science Degree brings a fresh approach to providing both professional and academic direction.
+The Health Science degree addresses the core requirements of both academic and professional health-related fields by providing a solid foundation on which students may build a successful career.
+It provides students with a pathway for pursuing professional health-related career opportunities and is a first step in the advancement toward pursuing an academic pathway in Nursing.

-- · Apply health principles practically in both academic and career settings - Communicate effectively using health science terminology in an appropriate manner both verbally and written - Align coursework with four-year degree concentrations for continuing degrees - · Understand and apply the scientific method in research
+- · Apply health principles practically in both academic and career settings - Communicate effectively using health science terminology in an appropriate manner both verbally and written - · Align coursework with four-year degree concentrations for continuing degrees - · Understand and apply the scientific method in research